 - It should not be used to make calls from one WebLogic Server instance to another WebLogic Server instance. - Clustering is not supported.
 If a clustered object reference is detected, WebLogic Server uses internal RMI-IIOP support to make the call.
-Out and in-out parameters will not be supported. - CORBA services created by ORB. connect() result in a second object hosted inside the server.
+Out and in-out parameters will not be supported. - CORBA services created by ORB.connect() result in a second object hosted inside the server.
 It is important that you use ORB.disconnect() to remove the object when it is no longer needed.

-10.2 Making Outbound CORBA Calls: Main Steps
+11.2 Making Outbound CORBA Calls: Main Steps

-Follow these steps to implement a typical development model for customers wanting to use the CORBA API for outbound calls.
+Complete the following steps to implement a typical development model for customers wanting to use the CORBA API for outbound calls.

-- Generate CORBA stubs from IDL using idlj, the JDKs IDL compiler. - Compile the stubs using javac. - Build EJB(s) including the generated stubs in the jar. - Use the WebLogic ORB hosted in JNDI to reference the external service.
+- 1. Generate CORBA stubs from IDL using idlj, the JDKs IDL compiler. - 2.
+Compile the stubs using javac. - 3.
+Build EJB(s) including the generated stubs in the jar. - 4.
+Use the WebLogic ORB hosted in JNDI to reference the external service.

-10.3 Using the WebLogic ORB Hosted in JNDI
+11.3 Using the WebLogic ORB Hosted in JNDI

 This section provides examples of several mechanisms to access the WebLogic ORB.
 Each mechanism achieves the same effect and their constituent components can be mixed to some degree.
 The object returned by narrow() will be a CORBA stub representing the external ORB service and can be invoked as a normal CORBA reference.
-In the following code examples it is assumed that the CORBA interface is called MySvc and the service is hosted at "where" in a foreign ORB's CosNaming service located at exthost: extport:
+In the following code examples it is assumed that the CORBA interface is called MySvc and the service is hosted at "where" in a foreign ORB's CosNaming service located at exthost:extport:

-10.3.1 ORB from JNDI
+11.3.1 ORB from JNDI

-The following code listing provides information on how to access the WebLogic ORB from INDI.
+Example 11-1 shows how to access the WebLogic ORB from JNDI.

-Example 10-1 Accessing the WebLogic ORB from JNDI
+Example 11-1 Accessing the WebLogic ORB from JNDI

-''' ORB orb = (ORB)new InitialContext().lookup("java:comp/ORB"); NamingContext nc = NamingContextHelper.narrow(orb.string_to object("corbaloc:iiop:exthost:extport/NameService")); MySvc svc = MySvcHelper.narrow( nc.resolve(new NameComponent[] { new NameComponent("where", "")})); '''

-10.3.2 Direct ORB creation

-The following code listing provides information on how to create a WebLogic ORB.

-Example 10-2 Direct ORB Creation

 '''

+.

+.

+.

+ORB orb = (ORB)new InitialContext().lookup("java:comp/ORB");

+NamingContext nc = NamingContextHelper.narrow(orb.string_to

+object("corbaloc:iiop:exthost:extport/NameService"));

+MySvc svc = MySvcHelper.narrow( nc.resolve(new NameComponent[] { new

+NameComponent("where", "")}));

+.

+.

+'''

+11.3.2 Direct ORB creation

+Example 11-2 shows how to create a WebLogic ORB.

+Example 11-2 Direct ORB Creation

+'''

+.

+.

+.

 ORB orb = ORB.init();

 MySvc svc = MySvcHelper.narrow(orb.string_to

 object("corbaname:iiop:exthost:extport#where"));

+.

+.

+.

 '''

-10.3.3 Using JNDI
+11.3.3 Using JNDI

-The following code listing provides information on how to access the WebLogic ORB using JNDI.
+Example 11-3 shows how to access the WebLogic ORB using JNDI.

-Example 10-3 Accessing the WebLogic ORB Using JNDI
+Example 11-3 Accessing the WebLogic ORB Using JNDI

 '''

+.

+.

+.

 MySvc svc = MySvcHelper.narrow(new

 InitialContext().lookup("corbaname:iiop:exthost:extport#where"));

+.

 '''